FhRh/PyQt_Calculator/README.md

-# PyQt_Calculator
+# PyQt-calculator
-Calculator with PyQt
+This is Caculator with python